 Doodles with a terrier parent are more likely to retain a high prey drive.
 So, they might not be the best fit for owners with cats or smaller animals.

 In all cases, socialization is a key part of helping your Doodle dog become accustomed to other animals.

 Goldendoodles are often trained as service animals, due to their gentle, friendly and intelligent nature.

 For instance, working as seizure alert dogs, diabetic alert dogs, Autism dogs, companions for the elderly, and therapy dogs.

 If you’re in need of a service dog, a Doodle dog could very well be up to the task.

 Doodles inherit intelligence and trainability from their Poodle parent.

-Hence, most types of Doodle are people-pleasers and respond well to consistent, positive, reward based training.
+Hence, most types of Doodle dog are people-pleasers and respond well to consistent, positive, reward based training.

 Parent breeds such as the Shih Tzu, Chihuahua, and types of Terrier can exhibit a stubborn streak.

 As with any mix, there’s always the possibility a Doodle dog with one such parent may display a similar temperament.